Research Assistantship Opportunities

 585-475-4132

-Dr. Michael Zuzak, assistant professor of computer engineering, is hiring MS/Ph.D. students interested in hardware security.
+Dr. Michael Zuzak, assistant professor of computer engineering, is hiring Ph.D. students interested in hardware security.
 If you are highly motivated and interested in working on high-impact research related to side-channel attacks and reverse-engineering-resistant hardware design, please contact Dr. Michael Zuzak.

 Candidates with a background in 1) VLSI design; 2) security; or 3) programming are preferred, but not required.
 Funding is available.